walt-id/waltid-identity/waltid-applications/waltid-cli/README.md

 to [create a VC](https://docs.walt.id/community-stack/issuer/sdks/manage-credentials/sign/w3c-credential), which can be done manually or programmatically.

-Since our focus here is on the CLI and not the Walt.id API, let's see what it's like to manually create a VC.
+Since our focus here is on the CLI and not the walt.id API, let's see what it's like to manually create a VC.

 #### 1. Create a VC

-Walt.id
+walt.id
 provides [a repository of VCs](https://docs.walt.id/community-stack/issuer/sdks/manage-credentials/sign/w3c-credential#manual-create-credential) that can be used as templates for creating your own.
 Choose the one that best suits your needs.